Allan-Louise/dissco.github.io/PinnedInsect/NHM single camera pinned insects.md

 ## Overview

-This page details the step involved in the 'iCollections' single camera pinned insects workflow used at the Natural History Museum (NHM) London.
-This workflow produces images containing a single pinned insect specimen as seen from above, and its associated labels laid out on the right.
+This page details the steps involved in the label removal pinned insect workflow (formley known as the 'iCollections' worklfow) used at the Natural History Museum (NHM) London.
+This workflow uses a single camera to produce images containing the pinned insect specimen as seen from above, and its associated labels laid out on the right.

 <img src="/images/PinnedInsect/NHMicol/example_pinned_insect_image.JPG" alt="pinned insect" width="500"/>\
 Figure 1: [Augochlora (Augochlora) festiva](https://data.nhm.ac.uk/dataset/collection-specimens/resource/05ff2255-c38a-40c9-b657-4ccb55ab2feb/record/9085950/1652227200000) (http://creativecommons.org/licenses/by/4.0/)